Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 ![Safe Links Policy](screenshots/06-safelinks-policy.png)
 ![Anti-Phishing Policy](screenshots/08-antiphishing-policy.png)

-**Safe Links settings that matter most:** Real-time URL scanning at time of click (not just delivery) and "wait for scan before delivering" — this prevents race conditions where a URL is clean at delivery but becomes malicious before the user clicks.
-Track user clicks is also on, which is what generates the UrlClickEvents data used in cross-domain investigation.
+**Safe Links settings that matter most:** Real-time URL scanning at time of click (not just delivery) and "wait for scan before delivering", this prevents race conditions where a URL is clean at delivery but becomes malicious before the user clicks.
+Track user clicks is also on, which is what generates the URLClickEvents data used in cross-domain investigation.

 **Gap identified in Anti-Phishing:** Domain impersonation protection was off.
-This matters because the phishing email in this simulation used `officence[.]com` — a domain that impersonation rules protecting `office.com` would have caught.
+This matters because the phishing email in this simulation used `officence[.]com`, a domain that impersonation rules protecting `office.com` would have caught.
 I flagged this as a remediation item.

 ### The Phishing Simulation